mbrevoort/framer/README.md

 }
 ```

-The result of a successful upload will be an `application/json` response with a `uri` property containing the relative URI of the new resource. *Note*: this doesn't include the protocol, host or path prefix you may use to serve the file.
+The result of a successful upload will be an `application/json` response with a `uri` property containing the relative URI of the new resource. *Note*: this doesn't include the protocol, host or port and will be prefixed with `opts.prefix` if specified.
 For example:

 ```
 {
     "statusCode": 200,
-    "uriSuffix": "/raw/c84d9b70-caca-11e2-8e30-ab79663612ac/image.jpg"
+    "uri": "/prefix/raw/c84d9b70-caca-11e2-8e30-ab79663612ac/image.jpg"
 }
 ```